Visual Linear Algebra Online, Section 1.9

 .

-If it exists, the inverse matrix of would be of the form and we would seek to solve 3 uncoupled systems of 3 equations and 3 unknowns each.
+and we would seek to solve 3 uncoupled systems of 3 equations and 3 unknowns each.

 These are most efficiently solved simultaneously by performing row operations on a “triply-augmented” matrix, keeping in mind the unknowns solved for are different for each of the last three columns.